phalconVee/trybrass-money-transfer-api/readme.md

 The database migration is available in the migrations folder.

-This demo is dependent on the up-time of the paystack payment gateway.
+This demo is dependent on the up-time of the Paystack payment gateway.

 To simulate a successful demo, perform the following: